MAMP with Composer and MySQL on the Command Line

 mysqldump commands on MAMP’s database when you need to.
 Close your terminal session and open a new one.
 Don’t forget start MAMP’s MySQL server if it’s not already running.

 php.ini Values #

-MAMP runs slowly compared to production servers, so it needs extra time.
+MAMP runs slowly compared to production servers, so it needs extra time to do things.
 It also needs plenty of memory allocated to PHP.
 Edit the

 php.ini file for the version of PHP your Craft site is running.
 Go to File > Edit > Edit Template > PHP (php.ini) and select the version of PHP you’re using.